 Ans: In my view, ssh seems to be more secure and safer than HTTPS because SSH does not use password-based authentication as Https Does.
 And Password-based authentication seems to be more vulnerable to hackers because humans generally used the same password everywhere on multiple sites, which may result in many vulnerabilities.

 So, if SSH keys matter, if proper guidelines for securing SSH are followed then the SSH key generally seems to be more secure.

 This is a broad topic, I am just giving my view.

-Actually, there are two types of URLs of your git repository.
+Actually, there are two types of URLs in your git repository.
 They are HTTPS URL and SSH URL.

 HTTPS Url Looks like this:

 Git Url looks like this:

 Ans: It depends on the amount of latency between your system and the remote server.
 It is true that for setup ssh connections, doing a DNS lookup, making TCP connections, and authenticating takes a longer time in SSH protocol as SSH is a complex protocol.